 BRILL-BRA chose a party of a dozen men whom he knew to be fast runners and good archers.
 The rest would be posted as guards around the village.
 This move solidified the atmosphere of fear and hate that he wished to prolong as long as possible.
 His people, he knew, proved much easier to manipulate and lie to when he kept them in a near constant state of anxiety and anger.
 The attack group soon set off toward the Veritas central place.
 BRILL-BRA thought it likely the Veritas would choose the most direct path back toward their home.
 For his part, BRILL-BRA spent a few more minutes rousing his audience to fear and righteous indignation about an enemy who would use dark magic to overcome the obviously superior ROI people.
 He promised revenge and then, told the people to go and repair the village while he, BRILL-BRA would undertake the most difficult task of all — which was to determine who among them had been derelict in duty.
 Of course, this also had the desired effect of putting everyone on edge.
 For they knew that anyone could be so accused and the penalty would be severe, if not fatal.

 Except for the dozen in the raiding party, the ROI worked to restore their village and to try to capture the escaped horses.
 For his part, BRILL-BRA spent a pleasant day interviewing candidates for his wrath.
-He had learned from NUT-PI, now the leader of the Z-LOTZ, of making the suspects kneel on sharp gravel while he grilled them.
+He had learned from NUT-PI, now the leader of the Z-LOTZ, the trick of making the suspects kneel on sharp gravel while he grilled them.
 Torturing his own people always put a smile on his face.
 With them kneeling before him, he always felt superior.
 And after all, he thought, I am superior.
 After all, they are the ones in pain and I am the one in charge.
 He smirked as they struggled to try to keep their composure and swear their loyalty to him while he pretended to consider what they said.
-After a long day of this, he finally feasted on heartily and ordered some more slave children to be brought for his pleasure.
+After a long day of this, he finally feasted heartily and ordered some more slave children to be brought for his pleasure.
 This too, he enjoyed, not so much for the sex, per se, though that indeed was pleasurable, but more for the joy of knowing he had complete control over someone else’s body.

 He woke in the morning to the glorious glow of sunrise, a sunrise unusually vivid and red.
 He ordered one of his personal guards to bring him the three daughters of L-SIDNEY.
 They were a bit on the young side, but he fancied them.
 He decided to blame L-SIDNEY for the fiasco, mainly because he wanted his three daughters.
 The choice was also easy to rationalize because L-SIDNEY had been one of the three men who had been responsible for training up the two male captives to help with the horses.
 Since the horses had escaped along with the two kids, it seemed only fitting to make him pay by giving him his daughters.
 It wasn’t strictly necessary to come up with an explanation like that, but it helped.
 It gave the ROI people the semblance of a rationale so that they would be more comfortable with what would otherwise merely seem like random cruelty.